-Mudassir Sheikha, CEO and Co-Founder, Careem Moderator:
+Mudassir Sheikha.
+CEO and Co-Founder.
+Careem

+Moderator:

-John Defterios, Emerging Markets Editor, CNN Session Summary:
+John Defterios, Emerging Markets Editor, CNN

+Session Summary:

 Car manufacturers will have to shift their focus in the future to account for the impact of the ride sharing economy, as studies have shown that in the future, one shared vehicle will replace between nine and 13 private vehicles.
 Sheikha suggested that driverless technology is advancing faster than expected, with driverless pods likely to be on roads as early as next year.

 In-depth:

 In addition to the impact of the ride sharing economy, delegates heard that 25% of journeys in Dubai will be driverless by 2030, and, 50% of private cars will have self-driving features within a decade.
-Other 2030 targets include a 12% reduction in the carbon footprint of transport, decreasing the cost of mobility by 45%, and freeing up space currently occupied by parking to be used as public spaces through the increased use of public transport.
+Other 2030 targets include a 12% reduction in the carbon footprint of transport. decreasing the cost of mobility by 45%, and freeing up space currently occupied by parking to be used as public spaces through the increased use of public transport.
 The success of ride hailing service Careem is based on the company's unique understanding of the local market, said Sheikha.
 Initiatives including allowing customers to pay with points through Etisalat (a telecommunications service provider in the UAE) sets Careem apart from rival firms such as Uber and Lyft.
 Careem is meeting challenges in less regulated environments, such as Pakistan, by partnering with a security company to introduce safety measures including detailed background checks for Careem drivers, who are known as captains.
 Sheikha described Dubai as a place where execution is world class - the Emirate has growth in mind and knows how to make it happen.
 The challenge in other countries for a company like Careem can be working under outdated transport laws that date from the days of the horse and carriage, yet still place restrictions on how ride hailing apps operate.

+KEYNOTE ADDRESS

-10:40 KEYNOTE ADDRESS Shifting Economies and the Trends of Tomorrow Speaker:
+Shifting Economies and the Trends of Tomorrow

+Speaker:
-Robert E Moritz, Global Chairman, PricewaterhouseCoopers Session Summary:

-While digital technology is advancing fast, it is the responsibility of manufacturers to educate consumers how to use it.
+Robert E Moritz, Global Chairman, PricewaterhouseCoopers Session Summary: While digital technology is advancing fast, it is the responsibility of manufacturers to educate consumers how to use it.
 "The future we are talking about is in fact here today.
 The only question is how to enhance scalability and adoptability," said Moritz.
-In-depth:
+He also added "How you actually think about technology acumen and digital IQ of the consumer is equally important as enhancing the digital IQ of your own organisations and governments, and the onus is on the leadership team to bring that to life."